valenwin/winkle_social_network/README.md

 Other functionality:<br />
 - jQuery `Bookmark image` button (move button to your browser Bookmarks Bar and tap on it every time you want to bookmark some photo or image)

+- `Redis`
+    - for image view counter
+    - for image ranking (rating of 10 most viewed images)

 ## Deploy project on your local machine

 1 - To deploy project on your local machine create new virtual environment and execute this command: